wapcaplet/cukable/README.md

     - SecondFeature (test)
     - ThirdFeature (test)

-The new page does not need to have any content; you can leave it empty if you like.
+The `AaaAccelerator` page does not need to have any content; you can leave it empty if you like.
 Its existence alone will cause acceleration to take effect for the suite that it's in.

-You can nest suites inside each other, and each suite can have its own accelerator page.
+You can nest suites inside each other, and each suite can have its own `AaaAccelerator` page.
 Whenever you execute a suite, the highest-level accelerator will be executed (thus running as many features as possible together).

 Cucumber args